 Small-cap companies have a market cap of $300 million to $2 billion, mid-cap companies have a market cap of $2 billion to $10 billion, and large-cap companies have a market cap of over $10 billion.
 Microcaps fall under the $300 million mark, while mega caps are the largest companies by market capitalization.

 Small-cap stocks are often riskier investments than large-cap stocks.
 While their returns may be higher, their volatility is also higher.
 On the other hand, large-cap firms are those that have been around for a much longer time and tend to be more stable.
 Many people buy large-cap stocks because of their dividends and stability.

 6. Buy and Hold

 Another popular form of passive investing is indexing.
-With this style of investing, an investor creates a portfolio that mirrors the companies of a particular stock index.
-The portfolio generally will perform in-line with the index.
-This kind of investing is good for people that are more risk-averse because of the diversification of the index.
-The costs, including transaction costs and taxes, related to managing these kinds of the portfolio are relatively low in large part due to less turnover.
+With this style, an investor creates a portfolio that mirrors the companies of a particular stock index.
+They are looking for their portfolio to perform in line with the index.
+This kind of investing can be good if you want an easy and low-cost way to achieve a diversified portfolio in the long run.
+Transaction fees and taxes for managing these kinds of portfolios are quite low in large part due to the lower turnover.

 Indexing is done by investing in index mutual funds or exchange-traded funds, which track the performance of a benchmark index such as the S&P 500 or the Nasdaq.
 ETFs tend to be more tax- and cost-efficient compared to traditional index funds.

 8. Dividend Growth

 For investors nearing or at retirement, a shift from asset growth and capital gains to income may be the right way to go.
 This way, your investments can produce some of the cash flows you need to live when you're no longer working.
 Dividend stocks are a common way to achieve this goal.
 Look for companies with stable and growing dividends.

 Which Investing Style Will You Choose?